Gulammustafa1-pixel/desipdf/README.md

 Push this folder to GitHub and import the repository into Vercel.
 The build command is `npm run build` and the output directory is `dist`.

-## Important

-Do not copy iLovePDF branding, logo, text, illustrations, or proprietary assets.
-PDF Master is an independent product inspired by the general online-PDF-tool category.